+- The preprogrammed Zone switch.

+- The 16-Position Select Channel Knob.

+- A preprogrammed One Touch Call button.

-- MFK preprogrammed with Channel Change or Zone Change function. - The 16-Position Select Channel Knob. - The Contacts list (see Viewing Details of a Contact on page 75).
+- The Contacts list (see Viewing Details of a Contact on page 69).

-Note: The radio automatically exits the feature, if the feature inactivity timer is enabled, when the radio is left idle and the timer expires.
+The radio automatically exits the feature, if the feature inactivity timer is enabled, when the radio is left idle and the timer expires.
 You will hear the Menu Inactive Exit Tone upon feature exit.